bf2799/BunkOptimization/README.md

 # BunkOptimization
-Takes neighbor and bunk preferences and finds optimal arrangement(s).
+Creates optimal bed arrangements in bunk/cabin for camps.
+Uses neighbor and bunk preferences of campers in evolutionary algorithm to estimate optimal solution.

 ## User Interface
     Sections in Bunk: (Enter int)